Welcome to the von Dohlen research group at the Department of Biology, Utah State University, Logan, Utah!

-Both Katie Weglarx and Zach Portman were awarded USU Dissertation Enhancement Grants–congrats!
+Both Katie Weglarz and Zach Portman were awarded USU Dissertation Enhancement Grants–congrats!

 Ian Aper was awarded an URCO (undergraduate research) grant and Cody Bills was awarded a College of Science Minigrant–great job, guys!

 Juanita Rodriguez successfully defended her dissertation—congratulations!
-Juanita will be moving on to a post-doc in Jason Bond’s lab at Auburn.
+Juanita will be moving on to a post-doc in Jason Bond’s lab at Auburn University.

 Katie Weglarz and Zach Portman passed their comprehensive exams!